Qomhra: A Bilingual Irish and English Large Language Model: Model Training Framework

 Near duplicate documents introduce redundancy in training.
-In the context of this project, the UCCIX data had already undergone pre-processing to remove duplicates.
-Therefore, the most important question was whether the CNG and Bible data were already \textit{contained}\cite{containment_broder} in the UCCIX data.
-Containment is defined below in \ref{containment_eq}, where $|A| < |B|$.
+In the context of this project, the data released by the UCCIX team has already undergone pre-processing to remove duplicates.
+Therefore, our most pertinent question was whether the CNG and Bible data were already \textit{contained} \cite{containment_broder} in the UCCIX data.
+Containment (MinHash) is defined below in Equation \ref{containment_eq}, where $|A| < |B|$.
+To measure the containment, the text was lower-cased and punctuation was removed.
+Documents were transformed (L) into sets of unique 5-gram deterministic hashes in line with UCCIX pre-processing methodology. \cite{tran2024uccixirishexcellencelargelanguage}.

-To measure the containment the text was lower-cased and punctuation was removed.
-Documents were represented by sets of unique 5-gram deterministic hashes.
-The full inter-document containment can be viewed in the supporting materials, where the measured containment of CNG in the UCCIX was low.
-However, much of The Bible was contained in the UCCIX data but it was decided not to remove the Bible in the pre-training mixture due to its long-context, high quality and small size.
+The containment of CNG in the UCCIX was low, whereas much of The Bible (>60\%) was contained in the UCCIX corpus.
+We did not remove the Bible from the pre-training mixture due to its long-context, high quality, and small size.